Keyboard shortcuts

 A wall coordinate also follows chess notation syntax, similar to the pawns.
 However a letter is added as a suffix to indicate the walls orientation: 'v' for vertical and 'h' for horizontal.
 For example, a wall placed at coordinate 'c3v' will be placed on the edges between squares 'c3', 'd3' and 'c4', 'd4'.
 The coordinate for a wall is the square that is closest to square 'a1'.
 Walls are, in the basic game mode, color coded in the same color as the pawn of a player.
 This means it is known during and after game play which player placed which wall, if any.

 Walls have placement rules.
 A wall cannot be placed where another wall already is, either fully or partially.
 Also a horizontal wall cannot intersect a vertical wall.
 However, wall are allowed to align in any direction.
-The examples shown give all ways walls are legally placed.
+The examples shown below give all ways walls are legally placed.
 One important rule is that the placement of a wall may never cause any player to be blocked from reaching its objective at the moment of placing.
 The system will validate all these rules before a wall placing is approved.
 Once a wall is placed it can neither be moved nor removed.

 Move

 A player can choose to move its pawn from one square to another square, but only in a strait line (north, east, south or west) and only one square per turn.
-The target square must by reachable:
+The target square must be reachable:

-- The edge between the current square and the target square must not have a wall placed in between.
+1. The edge between the current square and the target square must not have a wall placed in between.

-- The target square must not be occupied by another player's pawn.
+2. The target square must not be occupied by another player's pawn.

 Jump